Grading Massive Open Online Courses Using Large Language Models: Introduction

 Massive open online courses (MOOCs)\footnote{\url{https://www.mooc.org/}} have revolutionized access to free education by offering a wide array of free courses to anyone with an internet connection.
 This platform has democratized education and made it globally accessible, accommodating an unlimited number of participants \citep{impey2016bringing,Impey_Wenger_Austin_2015}.
 However, the resulting increase in participant numbers, though beneficial to a broader audience, introduces challenges in delivering personalized and constructive feedback on student performance, including the task of grading their assignments.
 To address this issue, peer grading has become a common practice.
 While peer grading enhances students' engagement and motivation, its reliability and validity are often questioned \cite{FORMANEK2017243}.

-In this study, we investigate the potential of LLMs in handling the task of grading assignments in MOOCs and the viability of replacing the current peer grading system with LLMs on this platform, aiming to establish more personalized and automated grading feedback to enhance the online learning experience for millions of students globally.
-Specifically, we employ three distinct prompting strategies to assess the grading performance of two performant LLMs—GPT-4 \citep{DBLP:journals/corr/abs-2303-08774} and GPT-3.5 \citep{DBLP:conf/nips/Ouyang0JAWMZASR22}—in three MOOC subjects: Astrobiology \citep{impey_astrobiology}, Introductory Astronomy \citep{impey_astronomy}, and the History and Philosophy of Astronomy \citep{impey_history}.
-Our methodology is primarily grounded on utilizing the zero-shot chain-of-thought (ZCoT) prompting technique \cite{NEURIPS2022_8bb0d291} by asking the LLMs to grade assignments ``step by step.''
-However, we tweak this prompt by providing more in-context information about the given task.
-In particular, we augment this prompt in a threefold manner: (1) ZCoT with instructor-provided correct answers, (2) ZCoT integrated with both instructor-provided correct answers and rubrics, and (3) ZCoT coupled with instructor-provided correct answers and LLM-generated rubrics based on the correct answers.
+In this study, we investigate the potential of LLMs in handling the task of grading assignments in MOOCs and the viability of replacing the current peer grading system with LLMs on this platform, aiming to establish more personalized and automated grading feedback to enhance the learning experience for online learners.
+Specifically, our methodology is grounded on employing the zero-shot chain-of-thought (ZCoT) prompting technique by asking the LLMs to grade assignments ``step by step'' \cite{NEURIPS2022_8bb0d291}.
+Although this technique was originally designed to enhance the reasoning abilities of LLMs, we adapt it to generate feedback to students by having the LLMs verbalize the reasons behind score deductions.
+We also further refine it by providing more in-context information about the given task.
+In particular, we augment this technique in three ways: (1) ZCoT with instructor-provided correct answers, (2) ZCoT integrated with both instructor-provided correct answers and rubrics, and (3) ZCoT coupled with instructor-provided correct answers and LLM-generated rubrics based on the correct answers.
+We use these prompting strategies to evaluate the grading performance of two performant LLMs—GPT-4 \citep{DBLP:journals/corr/abs-2303-08774} and GPT-3.5 \citep{DBLP:conf/nips/Ouyang0JAWMZASR22}—in three MOOC subjects: Astrobiology \citep{impey_astrobiology}, Introductory Astronomy \citep{impey_astronomy}, and the History and Philosophy of Astronomy \citep{impey_history}.
 Our findings suggest that GPT-4 using ZCoT with instructor-provided answers and rubrics outperforms peer grading in terms of score alignment with those given by instructors.
 However, grading courses that require imaginative or speculative thinking, such as History and Philosophy of Astronomy, is found to be a challenge for both LLMs and peer grading.
 Despite this, GPT-4 still excels over peer grading by producing scores more closely aligned with those assigned by the instructors in such scenarios.

 The key contributions of this paper are: